nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 control whether the graphics API visual indicator is rendered on top of OpenGL and Vulkan applications.

-This indicator displays various information such the graphics API in use, instantaneous frame rate, whether the application is synced to vblank, whether the application is blitting or flipping.
+This indicator displays various information such as the graphics API in use, instantaneous frame rate, whether the application is synced to vblank, and whether the application is blitting or flipping.

+11R.
+IMAGE SHARPENING

+The __GL_SHARPEN_ENABLE environment variable can be used to enable image sharpening for OpenGL and Vulkan applications.
+Setting __GL_SHARPEN_ENABLE=1 enables image sharpening, while setting __GL_SHARPEN_ENABLE=0 (default) disables image sharpening.
+The amount of sharpening can be controlled by setting the __GL_SHARPEN_VALUE environment variable to a value between 0 and 100, with 0 being no sharpening, 100 being maximum sharpening, and 50 being the default.
+The amount of denoising done on the sharpened image can be controlled with the __GL_SHARPEN_IGNORE_FILM_GRAIN environment variable, with 0 being no denoising, 100 being maximum denoising, and 17 being the default.

 ______________________________________________________________________________